LHAPDF6 is documented in more detail in http://arxiv.org/abs/1412.7420

 apt package management system – it accepts commands

 lhapdf help for full usage instructions.
 Please note that this script currently requires the LHAPDF library to have been built and installed with Python support.

-.info files, and manage the indexing and distribution of the new files.
+.info files) and manage the indexing and distribution of the new files.
+We reserve the right to not incorporate PDFs unsuitable for public use.
 Thanks for your support!

 $prefix/share/LHAPDF/ directory (i.e. the PDF dirs are at the same level as the global